 - Provide treatment alternatives for reducing the concentration of trichloroethene (TCE) in a spill area at the Facility known as Area of Concern A (AOC A) near a former TCE above-ground storage tank.
 Two treatment alternatives were submitted in May 2016.
 EPA will approve the final treatment option based on results from the PRB Pilot Study.

-On December 29, 2017, a treatment system to reduce elevated levels of trichloroethene (TCE) inside the manufacturing building at the Grenada Stamping facility was restarted under an EPA CERCLA removal action.
+On December 29, 2017, EPA used CERCLA removal action authority to restart the sub-slab depressurization system (SSDS) to reduce elevated levels of trichloroethene (TCE) inside the manufacturing building at the Grenada Stamping facility.

 EPA continues to work with the Mississippi Department of Environmental Quality and the Facility to identify long-term cleanup measures to address the source of the contamination.